COLLEGE ADMISSIONS

 Private educational institutions may offer unique courses that aren't generally available through universities or local high schools.

-How does 2Sigma School's summer program compare?
+How does 2Sigma School's summer of code compare?

 Summer of Code, 2Sigma School's summer program for high school students, offers a unique blend of features that maximize value while offering the highest level of flexibility compared to any other option available to parents and students.